jhauserw3241/cdcdb-webserver/README.txt

 event. __validate_meeting MUST call __validate_event and pass on all data/errors it gets from __validate_event.
 The generic type MAY be called 'generic' instead of, in this example, 'event'.

+Even if a validate function doesn't seem to do anything other than manually copying a dict key-by-key, it's at least converting from an immutable dict to a dict.